Progress report for LNC22-475

 Project Information

-Climate change is an existential threat to humanity.
-Unpredictable and extreme weather puts significant pressure on farmers to produce food and feed for a growing population while simultaneously dealing with fluctuating yields, erratic markets, and unreliable income.
-Building soil organic carbon (SOC) provides a means of increasing on-farm climate resilience.
-As SOC accumulates, soil structure and water holding capacity improve, nutrient retention and mineralization increase, and soils are protected from the devastating effects of erosion1.
-What’s more, the world’s agricultural soils, depleted by centuries of extractive management, have a large capacity to sequester atmospheric carbon dioxide and mitigate climate change2.
+Soil organic carbon (SOC) is the foundation of productive, profitable, and sustainable farming systems.
+As SOC accumulates, soil structure and water-holding capacity improve, nutrient retention and mineralization increase, and soils are protected from the devastating effects of erosion1.
+What’s more, unpredictable and extreme weather puts significant pressure on farmers to produce food and feed for a growing population while simultaneously dealing with fluctuating yields, erratic markets, and unreliable income.
+Building soil organic carbon (SOC) provides a buffer to these extreme events and contributes to on-farm resilience2.
 Public and private efforts are constructing markets to compensate farmers for soil carbon sequestration, but accurate assessment is critical to de-risking these efforts.
 Short-term assessments of surface soils and the use of space as a surrogate for time dominate most efforts to track soil carbon, but these approaches lack the scientific rigor required to assess SOC accrual or loss.
 Carbon sequestration is a slow and variable process that requires long-term monitoring of entire soil profiles while accounting for potential alterations to bulk density to accurately track change.
-The Soil Organic Carbon network (SOCnet), a farmer-scientist collaboration, will help to build on-farm resilience to climate change and prepare farmers to engage in emerging carbon markets by evaluating farming practices designed to build SOC and accurately tracking their effectiveness.
-SOCnet puts control in the hands of famers rather than the private sector and will set the standard for accurate accounting of soil carbon credits.
+The Soil Organic Carbon network (SOCnet), a farmer-scientist collaboration, will help build on-farm resilience and prepare farmers to engage in emerging carbon markets by evaluating farming practices designed to build SOC and accurately tracking their effectiveness.
+SOCnet puts control in the hands of farmers rather than the private sector and will set the standard for accurate accounting of soil carbon credits.
 SOCnet will link producer-driven on-farm research throughout the North Central US with long-term cropping systems experiments in Wisconsin, Iowa, and Minnesota.
-These long-term experiments play a critical role in our understanding of SOC sequestration in the prairie-derived soils of the US Corn Belt.
+These long-term experiments play a critical role in understanding SOC sequestration in the prairie-derived soils of the US Corn Belt.
 However, because SOC dynamics are strongly influenced by soil and climate factors, multi-location assessment is needed, and on-farm collaborative experimentation is ideal for addressing this limitation.
 SOCnet will focus on farmer-to-farmer knowledge transfer through state and regional field days and regular network meetings, fostering growth over time.
 SOCnet will empower farmers by creating tools to track, interpret, and document on-farm carbon stocks to meet their soil health goals, build resilience, and prepare for carbon market opportunities.
-The knowledge generated though SOCnet will further serve to inform state and local government planning and policy development throughout the North Central US.
+The knowledge generated through SOCnet will further inform state and local government planning and policy development throughout the North Central US.

 - Evaluate the carbon sequestration potential of alternative farming through long-term monitoring of SOC stocks on-farm and Long-term experiments throughout the North Central Region.